 Practitioners have long considered that the safeguards for vulnerable suspects within the Scottish system are inadequate.
 However, the impetus for the Working Party came from the evidence collected by the Bonomy Review on the provision of legal advice to suspects.
-Police Scotland confirmed that a startling 75 per cent of suspects waived the right to legal advice prior to police interview.
-In expressing its concern at this development, the Review noted that the corresponding figure from England was 55 per cent.

 A number of explanations for the high level of waivers have been suggested: the belief of suspects that they will be kept longer in custody; the complexity of the Solicitor Access Recording Form; the financial contribution required of some suspects; or efficiencies or ploys by the police.
 These are, however, largely speculative and unsupported by research.